Blade Runner (franchise): Blade Runner 2049 (2017)

 On April 16, 2015, Ryan Gosling entered negotiations for a role in a Blade Runner sequel.
 Gosling confirmed his casting in November 2015, citing the involvement of Villeneuve and Deakins as factors for his decision.
 On May 20, Roger Deakins was hired as director of photography.
 Principal photography was set to begin in July, with Warner Bros. distributing the film domestically and Sony Pictures Entertainment handling international release.
 An official release date of January 12, 2018, was announced on February 18, 2016.
 When interviewed at the 2015 Toronto International Film Festival, Villeneuve disclosed that the plot would include the ambiguity of whether or not Deckard is a human or a replicant.
 On March 31, 2016, Robin Wright entered final negotiations for a role in the film, and on April 2, Dave Bautista posted a picture of himself with an origami unicorn, hinting at a role in the film.
 Bautista and Wright were confirmed to be joining the cast on April 4, and a filming start date of July was established.
 In late April 2016, the film's release date was moved up to October 6, 2017, as well as Ana de Armas and Sylvia Hoeks being added to the cast.
 Carla Juri was cast in May 2016.
 In June, Mackenzie Davis and Barkhad Abdi were cast, with David Dastmalchian, Hiam Abbass and Lennie James joining in July.
 Jared Leto was added to the cast in August.
 In March 2017, Edward James Olmos confirmed he was in the film in a sequence playing original character Gaff.
 In September 2015, Warner Bros. trademarked the name Blade Runner: Androids Dream, prompting speculation that this was the film's title; this was revealed to have been an early title of the film by in October 2017.
 However, after principal photography began in July 2016 and, as of September 2016, was filming in Budapest, Hungary, Warner Bros. announced the title of the film to be Blade Runner 2049 in October 2016.
 Shooting ended in November 2016 in Hungary, and the film was released on October 6, 2017.

 Future

 Over the years Ridley Scott has expressed interest in making additional films.

 Writer of both films Hampton Fancher also revealed that he was considering reviving an old story idea involving Deckard travelling to another country, and Ford said that he would be open to returning if he liked the script.
 In January 2018, Scott stated that he had "another [story] ready to evolve and be developed, [that] there is certainly one to be done for sure", referring to a third Blade Runner film.

-In late 2022, it was also announced by Amazon that a Blade Runner 2049 sequel TV series (later titled Blade Runner 2099) would be produced.